On the stochastic regularity of distorted Brownian motions: Introduction

 for any $t>0, x \in E$, $f \in \mathcal{B}_b(E)$ and such that $P_t f$ is an $m$-version of $T_t f$ for any $f\in L^2(E,m)\cap \mathcal{B}_b(E)$ and $t>0$.
-Note that even if $(T_t)_{t>0}$ is strong Feller, i.e. $T_t f$ has a continuous $m$-version for any $f \in \mathcal{B}_b(E)$ and $t>0$, so that $T_t f$ has a density as in (\ref{i2}), the process constructed via regularity by Dirichlet form methods does not satisfy this condition.
+Note that even if $(T_t)_{t>0}$ is strong Feller, i.e. $T_t f$ has a continuous $m$-version for any $f \in \mathcal{B}_b(E)$ and $t>0$, so that $T_t f$ has a density as in (\ref{i2}), the process constructed via regularity by Dirichlet form methods does not necessarily satisfy this condition.
 In fact since such a Hunt process is only unique for quasi-every starting point (see \cite[Theorem 4.2.8]{FOT}), the absolute continuity condition may be violated for some points $x\in E$ in a capacity zero set.
 For the construction of a Hunt process $\bM$ on a general locally compact separable metric space $E$ that satisfies the absolute continuity condition, we use two methods.
-The first one is the well known Feller semigroup method that we summarize in section \ref{2.1.1} and that we apply in the form of Lemma \ref{t;Feller}.
-It turns out that one can use heat kernel estimates to verify the conditions of Lemma \ref{t;Feller} for concrete Muckenhoupt weights (cf. Remark \ref{Fellerapplication}).
-The second method which is developed in section \ref{2.1.2} is what we call the Dirichlet form method and it is a refinement of the method introduced in \cite[section 4]{AKR}.
-Our contribution here is to exploit the structure of a carr\'e du champ (see Lemma \ref{l;genand} and Remark \ref{normalpro}(ii)).
-For other work, where the Dirichlet form method of \cite{AKR} is adopted, we refer to \cite{BGS,BG}.
-As in the case of Feller semigroups, we apply these general results in section \ref{3} to concrete Muckenhoupt $A_2$ weights (see Lemma \ref{l;Feller}(i) and Propositions \ref{t;eprocess}, \ref{t;eprocess2}).
+The first one is the well known Feller semigroup method that we summarize in Section \ref{2.1.1} and that we apply in the form of Lemma \ref{t;Feller}.
+We then use heat kernel estimates to verify the conditions of Lemma \ref{t;Feller} for concrete Muckenhoupt weights (cf. Remark \ref{Fellerapplication}).
+The second method which is developed in Section \ref{2.1.2} is what we call the Dirichlet form method and it is a refinement of the method introduced in \cite[Section 4]{AKR}.
+Our contribution here is to exploit the structure of a carr\'e du champ (see Lemma \ref{l;genand} and Remark \ref{normalpro}(ii)) and to find an adequate condition to determine convergence (see ${(\textbf{H2})^{\prime}}$(i) below and proof of Lemma \ref{akrlemma}).
+For other work, where the method of \cite{AKR} is adopted, we refer to \cite{BGS,BG}.
+As in the case of Feller semigroups, we apply these general results in Section \ref{3} to concrete Muckenhoupt $A_2$ weights (see Lemma \ref{l;Feller}(i) and Propositions \ref{t;eprocess}, \ref{t;eprocess2}).
 We remark that it remains open whether the absolute continuity condition holds for general Muckenhoupt $A_2$ weights or not.
 According to Proposition \ref{p;strongfl}(i) and (iii), when using the Feller method it remains to show Lemma \ref{t;Feller}(i), and according to Proposition \ref{p;strongfl}(i) and (ii), when using the Dirichlet form method it remains to show ${(\textbf{H2})^{\prime}}$(i) and (ii).
-In section \ref{4}, we obtain the absolute continuity condition from results of \cite{AKR} using the appropriate part Dirichlet form (see Lemma \ref{l;part2}).
-In section \ref{5}, we assume the absolute continuity condition to be verified, but refer to \cite{BG} to which it accordingly holds under certain conditions (see Remark \ref{r;FG}).
-The results of section \ref{5} are also achieved by specifying the appropriate part Dirichlet form (see Lemma \ref{l;part3}).
-The necessary tools for part Dirichlet forms and general auxiliary results are presented in section \ref{2.2}. \\ The second part of the strategy consists in finding good estimates for the drift potentials
+In Section \ref{4}, we obtain the absolute continuity condition from results of \cite{AKR} using the appropriate part Dirichlet form (see Lemma \ref{l;part2}).
+In Section \ref{5}, we assume the absolute continuity condition to be verified, but refer to \cite{BG} to which it accordingly holds under certain conditions (see Remark \ref{r;FG}).
+The results of Section \ref{5} are also achieved by specifying the appropriate part Dirichlet form (see Lemma \ref{l;part3}).
+The necessary tools for part Dirichlet forms and general auxiliary results are presented in Section \ref{2.2}. \\ The second part of the strategy consists in finding good estimates for the drift potentials